 Required Products: Mac 10.6.4 Snow Leopard on VMware

-I’m going to install and run this image in VMware Player 3 because somehow I feel VMware Player works better than VMware workstation (This was my observation when I did this test, but with the latest releases of VMware versions, it should work fine on any of the recent products).
-I have published similar posts about installing Leopard on VMware and Oracle VirtualBox with a pre-installed image earlier, you can check the links below.
+I’m going to install and use this image on VMware Player, you can try on the VMware workstation as well.
+I have published similar posts about installing OS X 10.5 Leopard on VMware and Oracle VirtualBox with a pre-installed image earlier, you can check the links below.

 - Snow Leopard VMware Image (It’s a torrent download.
-Size of 2.3GB (without VMware workstation) approximately with 7z compressed format.)
+Size is approximately 2.3GB with 7z compressed format.)

 2) Make sure hardware VT is enabled.

 3) Open Mac OS Snow Leopard.vmx file in VMware Player.

 Edit virtual machine settings as you like.
 I suggest increasing the RAM and number of Processor Cores.
 If Mac OS stuck with any kernel errors, then change processor core to 1.
 Do not change any more settings in virtualization engine under processors.